learn-academy-2019-bravo/assessments-react-45acpUSA/react.md

  #### 7. How would you explain state to a friend who doesn't know code?

  //Your Answer
+I would use the analogy of physical states (chemistry) with an example of water.
+Let's assume room temperature is about 68 degrees F. The current state of water would be liquid.
+If we were to do something to change our environment, let's say make it really cold, and we now have a room temp that is below 32 degrees F, this water would change state.
+The water would now be solid and become ice.
+If we raise the temperature back to that comfortable 68 degrees, the state would change again and become liquid once more.
+If the room temperature would to change one last time and increase to above 212 degrees F, it would change state to a gas.

+There are also multiple floors in this analogous building and there is one rule: the water ALWAYS starts on the top floor.
+Water can be moved down to to the floor below but never brought back up.
+The only thing you can do on a floor below to interact with the physical state of the water above is to change the temperature.
+Nevertheless, when water is moved from one floor down to another, it is in the same physical state that it was before being moved.
+For example, if water was solid on the top floor and brought down one floor, it would still be solid.
+Unless something else acts upon it to change its state will it remain solid.

  //Googled Answer
+"State is a way to update our UI based on events."
+Much more concise and does not require an elaborate analogy, assuming most people would know what UI or user interface is.

  #### 8. What is the difference between component state and props?
 Your answer should include a short explanation of both.